disastrid/instruments_lab/docs/_posts/2021-11-23-lab-concert-november-2021.markdown

 url: https://youtu.be/axn_wQM_I_c
 ---

-After the great success of its first edition, the Augmented Instruments Lab proudly invites you to attend the second (online) edition of Music from the Augmented Instruments Laboratory.
-On this occasion the concert will feature AV compositions, augmented instruments and voices, and large-scale instruments, as well as interviews conducted by members of our laboratory.
+After the great success of its first edition, the Augmented Instruments Lab proudly invites you to attend the second (online) edition of **Music from the Augmented Instruments Laboratory**.
+On this occasion the concert will feature AV compositions, augmented instruments and voices, large-scale instruments, as well as interviews conducted by members of our laboratory.

 **Save the date: Tuesday 23 November 2021, 7:00PM (GMT) - [Augmented Instruments Lab YouTube channel](https://youtu.be/axn_wQM_I_c)**